pandaritrl/CarND-PID-Control-Project/README.md

 _Describe how the final hyperparameters were chosen._

+A proportional controller was used for longitudinal control to slow down the at sharp turns where CTE was high.
+A maximum throttle of 0.4 seemed optimal for this case.

 Twiddle method was used for tuning the PID algorithm.
 The logs are shown in tuningLog file.
 Initially the car was tuned manually to keep the car in the trajectory manually.
 Later Twiddle tuning was done to check the sensitivity and cost for